 I’m sure you understand because you’re the best.

-Before you go, check out all of our Elf on the Shelf posts:
+Be sure to check out all of my Elf on the Shelf printables while you’re already printing!